 Want the perfect gift for the gardener in your life?
 Here are the best gifts for gardeners--whether they're growing vegetables, flowers, or both.
 Sure to brighten their day!

-A garden gift in the middle of winter is sure to put a smile on your favorite gardener’s face.
-When you’re shopping for an organic gardener, there are some important rules you need to know.
+There are so many great gifts for gardeners, and they're sure to put a smile on their face.
+When you're shopping for an organic gardener, there are some important rules you need to know.

 Organic gardeners don't use pesticides or chemical fertilizers.
 They view their garden as an ecosystem that includes the soil, plants, water, wildlife, and bugs.

 Gifts for an organic gardener should respect the natural ecosystem and tread lightly upon the earth.
-Here are 10 fantastic gifts for the organic gardeners in your life.
+Here are some fantastic gifts for the gardeners in your life.